 This Is Worth Fixing

 Students are not tuning out because they are lazy or because online learning is inherently broken.
 They are tuning out because the instruction was not designed with them in mind.
-That is a hard truth for a lot of educators to sit with, especially the ones who genuinely care and work hard.
+That is a hard truth for a lot of educators to sit with, especially the ones who genuinely care and work hard every day.
 But caring about students and designing effective instruction for them are two different skills.
 One comes from the heart.
 The other comes from study, practice, and a willingness to examine what is actually happening in the room, even when the room is a screen.

 The good news is that this is fixable.
 It does not require a complete overhaul of every online course in existence.
 It requires honest evaluation, a few smart structural changes, and a commitment to designing lessons that earn attention rather than expecting it.
 Students are not the obstacle.
 The delivery is.